babakks/zarinpal-ts/README.md

 } from "zarinpal-ts";

 const zarinpalConfig = new ZarinpalServiceConfig(
-    // Put your MerchantID here:
+    // Put your `MerchantID` here:
     "00000000-0000-0000-0000-000000000000"
 );
 const invoker = new DefaultHttpServiceInvoker();

 /**
  * The line below initializes a sandbox-ed payment gateway.
 To use the actual
- * gateway replace "SandboxZarinpalPaymentSessionFactory" with
+ * gateway replace `SandboxZarinpalPaymentSessionFactory` with
- * "DefaultZarinpalPaymentSessionFactory".
+ * `DefaultZarinpalPaymentSessionFactory`.
  */
 const sessionFactory = new SandboxZarinpalPaymentSessionFactory(
     zarinpalConfig,